Welcome to Boarding

 - provides fully catered breakfast, morning tea, lunch, afternoon tea, dinner, supper

-- supplies sheets and towels which are laundered for students
+- provides sheets and towels

 Your daughter will soon feel at home in our secure and COVID-safe Boarding House and will develop deep friendships both with boarders and day girls.
 She will be part of an outstanding wholistic learning environment while living in a happy and nurturing “home away from home.”
 Through the endless opportunities provided by one of Australia’s leading independent girls’ schools, she will blossom and grow into a confident, resilient young woman with life-long friendships, ready to take on the challenges of living and working in the global marketplace.